trustbridge/intergov/docs/channel_api.rst

    @enduml

+.. [#] Nodes act on behalf of jurisdictions, which is why it's not addressed to the node, but the jurisdiction.
+If there are multiple nodes in a jurisdiction subscribed to a particular channel, all of those nodes will receive all messages addressed to that jurisdiction.

 **Channel Auth**

 A channel posting endpoint is posting messages AS the jurisdiction and therefore must ensure that only nodes that are permitted to send messages AS the jurisdiction are allowed to post.

-It is the channel operator's business to determine access requirements for the channel.
+It is the channel endpoint operator's business to determine access requirements for the channel.

 For example, if a node operator is operating private channel APIs for its own use, and not allowing any other nodes to use their channel APIs, then network level security may be sufficient.
 Similarly, a developer may use docker networking connections to restrict access without implementing any explicit access controls.
 However, if a channel operator wanted to support multiple nodes, then they would need to develop a satisfactory access control regime, sufficient for the requirements of that channel.

-A channel may have a bunch of nodes using it, but tens not 1000s.
-So manual/devops style auth configuration is fine.
+A channel may have many nodes using it, but tens not 1000s.

-Pilot 2 implementation: Given all nodes will also be channel operators, either subnet only networking or whitelisting IP addresses/API Gateway SIG4 certs etc...
+The current reference implementation at TODO assumes that the node operator is also the channel endpoint operator, therefore manual devops style auth configuration is fine (eg. subnet only networking/whitelisting IP addresses/API Gateway SIG4 certs etc...).

 Notes: